pranavpratheekmalleboyina/NLP_Keyword_Extraction/README.md

 ## Usage
 1. Navigate to `http://127.0.0.1:5000` in your browser.
 2. Upload a file in `.txt` format or search the keyword that you want to search.
-3. View the extracted keywords in the results page.
+3. View the result based on the action that you have performed.

 ## Folder Structure
 - **app.py:** Main application file <br>
-- **templates:/** HTML templates for rendering the web pages<br>
+- **templates/:** HTML templates for rendering the web pages<br>
-    - `index.html`: The homepage where the file uploading and keyword searching.
+    - `home.html`: The homepage which contains the functionalities that we perform.
+    - `extractedkeywords.html`:The page where the keywords extracted from the file are displayed along with their frequencies.
-    - `keywords.html`:The page where the keyword results are displayed.
+    - `searchedkeywordslist.html`:The page where the list of all words containing a particular keyword are displayed.
+    - `emptykeywordslist.html`:The page that is displayed when a particular keyword does not occur in the file selected.
 - **static:** Folder for static files such as Javascript and CSS.
+- **Model Files**

 ## Dependencies
 - `Flask`: Web Framework for Python
 - `NLTK`: Library for text processing(tokens,stopwords)